DataDog/documentation/content/en/account_management/billing/serverless.md

 ## Overview

 Purchase serverless functions on [Datadog Pro and Enterprise plans][1].
-Datadog bills based on the average of your accounts hourly functions across the month.
+Datadog bills based on the average of functions per hour across the month for your accounts.
 Pro and Enterprise plans include 40 custom metrics per billed function.
 Contact [Sales][2] or your [Customer Success Manager][3] for more information about adding Serverless to your account.

 ## Serverless Functions